Vincent Potter: Career under Cromwell

 In June Potter was made a full colonel and helped to plan and organise the logistics of Cromwell's Irish campaign.
 He performed a similar service for Cromwell during his Scottish campaign in 1651.
-He remained in Scotland with a mandate to improving lands in Scotland occupied by the English Army.
+He remained in Scotland with a mandate to improve lands in Scotland occupied by the English Army.
 In 1652 he was posted to Ireland to assist the parliamentarian regime.

 One account states that in 1660 at the restoration of the monarchy Potter surrendered himself in obedience to the proclamation, and was one of those excepted both as to life and estate in the Indemnity and Oblivion Act, but judgment was not to follow, for the pains and penalties were to be such as would be expressed in a future act of parliament.
 However, Robert Howcott, who arrested John Downes, who was another of the regicides, stated in a petition to King Charles II that he has also discovered and apprehended Vincent Potter and taken him to the Lord Mayor (presumably of London) who sent him to the "Serjant at armes".